 There are many classical papers that studied the PTRQ for other uncertain data.
 For example, Cheng et al. \cite{reynoldcheng:efficient} addressed the PTRQ over 1D uncertain data (e.g. sensor data), they presented a clever idea, using a tighter bound (compared to the MBR of the uncertainty interval), called \textit{x-bound}, to reduce the search cost.
 Later, Tao et al. \cite{yufeitao:range} extended this idea to multi-dimensional uncertain data.
-They proposed a classical technique, probabilistic constrained region (PCR), which consists of a set of precomputed bounds, called \textit{p-bound}s (note: we ever attempt to extend this technique to tackle our problem.
-The uncertainty regions in the scenario of our concern however, are complicated geometries, unavailable beforehand, and usually changing when moving objects report their new locations.
-These facts (or challenges) force us to give up this idea).
-Chen et al. \cite{jinchuanchen:efficient} studied the PTRQ for such a scenario where the location of query issuer is uncertain (a.k.a, location based PTRQ); several clever ideas such as \textit{query expansion}, \textit{query-data duality} were developed.
-They assume the query range $R$ and uncertainty region $u$ are rectangles, and \textit{p-bound} can be precomputed.
-In contrast, both $R$ and $u$ used in our work are more complex; again, $u$ is unavailable beforehand and it usually changes, which renders the \textit{p-bound} are not easy to be precomputed.
+They proposed a classical technique, probabilistic constrained region (PCR), which consists of a set of precomputed bounds, called \textit{p-bound}s.
+This classical technique is not well suitable for the context of our concern, Section \ref{sec:1} has shown the reasons (more detailed discussion will be given in Section \ref{sec:preliminaries}).
+Chen et al. \cite{jinchuanchen:efficient} studied the PTRQ for such a scenario where the location of query issuer is uncertain (a.k.a, location based PTRQ); several smart ideas such as the \textit{query expansion} were developed.
+They assumed the query range $R$ and uncertainty region $u$ are rectangles, and focused on the non-constrained space, and thus employed the \textit{p-bound}s technique.
+In contrast, both $R$ and $u$ used in our work are more complex, and we focus on the constrained space, where the \textit{p-bound}s technique has some limitations (again, Section \ref{sec:1} has shown the reasons).
 Moreover, our work does not belong to the location based PTRQ.